 The emtec TSA Tissue Softness Analyzer objectively measures the micro-surface variations (feeling of softness), the macro-surface variations (feeling of roughness) and the in-plane stiffness of any kind of tissue paper (base material and finished products).

-Softness, roughness and stiffness are the three basic haptic parameters, which also the human hand feels.
+Softness, roughness and stiffness are the three basic haptic parameters, which determine the human hand feel.
 But, in comparison to the human hand, the device provides these three parameters as individual values.
 By the help of special algorithms, these three single parameters can be combined to so-called hand feel (HF) values.
 With the right mathematical model, a correlation to the human expectation of up to almost 100 percent is possible.